-We expect to generate long-term revenue from our acquisition of the Ruby Mine, through the acquisition of additional mines, and by the development of our properties, either independently or through joint-venture partners, into operating mines.
+We expect to generate long-term revenue from our acquisition of the Ruby Mine, from operations at the Fraser River project, through the acquisition of additional mines, and by the development of our properties, either independently or through joint-venture partners, into operating mines.
 There is no assurance that these efforts will be successful, or that the projects will be economically viable.